Uber Employees Are Circulating A Petition To Reinstate Travis Kalanick

-Uber employees are circulating a petition to reinstate Travis Kalanick as chief executive, two days after his resigned following months of scrutiny.
+Uber employees are circulating a petition to reinstate Travis Kalanick as chief executive, two days after he resigned following months of scrutiny.

 Managers are sending the petition to employees, according to sources at the company and a screenshot provided to BuzzFeed News.
 "Uber is TK and TK is Uber," the note reads, referring to Kalanick's internal nickname.